TheochemUI/eOn/docs/source/user_guide/minimization.md

 `sr1`, `sr2`, `steepest`, `adam`, `pso`, and the NLCG conjugacies).
 - `lbfgs_h0 = sy_yy` (Nocedal–Wright 7.20), `ss_sy` (Barzilai–Borwein
   2), or `adaptive` (the smaller of the two when both are positive).
-- `lbfgs_accept = nonmonotone` is the Grippo–Lampariello–Lucidi
-  window of the last five energies (SIAM J. Numer.
+- `lbfgs_accept = none` (default) takes the two-loop step, matching ASE and historical eOn. `energy` refuses a rise (OPTIM-style shrink; each trial is a potential call). `nonmonotone` is the Grippo–Lampariello–Lucidi window of the last five energies (SIAM J. Numer.
 Anal.
 1986).
 - `lbfgs_extra_updates = p` reuses the newest pair `p` extra times in the two-loop recursion (Al-Baali, 2000/2014).